 Overview of Constructed Wetlands

-Constructed wetlands are systems designed to improve water quality by imitating natural wetland functions.
-They consist of shallow basins filled with plants and soil that filter out pollutants.
-These systems manage surface water, such as stormwater runoff, by treating it through biological processes that eliminate excess nutrients like phosphorus and nitrogen, which can lead to algae growth in lakes and ponds.
+Constructed wetlands mimic natural wetland functions to improve water quality.
+They consist of shallow basins filled with plants and soil.
+These systems manage surface water by treating it through biological processes.

-Constructed wetlands offer sustainable water solutions through wastewater recycling to enhance water supply for agriculture and drinking.
-They can support various designs, such as free-water surface wetlands or subsurface flow wetlands, tailored to specific needs like septic tank effluent treatment or stormwater management.
-By integrating plants and biocomposites, they promote water sustainability and sanitation while addressing environmental challenges.
+They support various designs, like free-water surface wetlands or subsurface flow wetlands.
+These are tailored to specific needs like septic tank effluent treatment or stormwater management.
+By integrating plants and biocomposites, they promote water sustainability and sanitation.

 Benefits of Constructed Wetlands

-By creating habitats for various plants and animals, constructed wetlands promote biodiversity and enhance local ecosystems, supporting both recreational and economic opportunities.
-They serve as natural buffers, managing stormwater by slowing down runoff and lowering flood risks, which helps protect groundwater and surface water resources.
-This aligns with climate action efforts and contributes to sustainable development practices, ensuring that future generations have access to clean drinking water and sanitation.
+They serve as natural buffers, managing stormwater by slowing down runoff.
+This helps protect groundwater and surface water resources.
+This aligns with climate action efforts and contributes to sustainable development practices.

 Bioremediation Techniques